 The project works with the pre-existing education system in the local communities where the children live.
 This program supplements the public education by providing tutoring and spiritual development activities.

 Your donations will make a huge impact in the lives of the children who participate in the Nepal PEACE Project program.
-Each students is given an opportunity to attend a public school and be part of the PEACE Project program that provides tutoring, basic food and healthcare as well as spiritual formation activities.
+Each student is given an opportunity to attend a public school and be part of the PEACE Project program that provides tutoring, basic food and healthcare as well as spiritual formation activities.

 Your donations provide essential assistance to allow children to attend school and receive the extra support required in the difficult situations they live with in rural Nepal.
 The video below provides an overview of the impact the program is making.